DerbyRussell/docs-maui/docs/supported-platforms.md

 .NET MAUI Blazor apps have the following additional platform requirements:

+- GTK does not yet support Blazor apps.
 - Android 7.0 (API 24) or higher is required
 - iOS 14 or higher is required.
 - macOS 11 or higher, using Mac Catalyst.